Pesto Pasta Salad Recipe

 - salt and fresh ground black pepper to taste

-What’s the difference between the Pesto Pasta Salad recipes?
+What’s the difference between the three Pasta Salad recipes?

 What is Palmini Pasta?

 Palmini Pasta (affiliate link) is a type of low-carb pasta made from hearts of palm.
 The pasta variations made by Palmini include Linguini, Angel Hair (which is more like thin spaghetti), and Lasagna.
-Kara and I have enjoyed experimenting with the Palmini Pasta products, and we really like the flavor of them.
-And one benefit to them is that because the Palmini noodles don’t absorb the dressing, the low-carb version of this salad stayed good in the fridge for a few days!
+The hearts of palm pasta is found in many stores now, but it’s definitely more expensive than most other types of pasta, so we use this pasta in recipes where there are a lot of other ingredients and not so much pasta to stretch out the servings.
+And one benefit of this pasta is that because the Palmini noodles don’t absorb the dressing, the low-carb Palmini version of this Pesto Pasta Salad stayed good in the fridge for a few days!

 Does Palmini Pasta need to be precooked?